 Now while you shouldn’t feel ashamed about your anxiety, in fact, it’s better to acknowledge it, it should be noted that you can place your health at risk if your anxiety reaches a debilitating level.
 So, if you’re planning on spending the next few weeks in isolation but are worried about the impact on your mental health, below are tips that will not only help to ease your anxiety but may even help provide you with a new perspective on things.

 Tips to ease coronavirus anxiety at home

 1. Listening to music

-According to a study published in the journal PLOS ONE, music listening induces stress-relief, having a very calming effect on your body and mind.
+According to a study published in PLOS ONE, music listening induces stress-relief, having a very calming effect on your body and mind.

 2. Take a (deep) breath

 There are different forms of deep breathing exercises, but the most notable is diaphragmatic breathing.